 What does a striated muscle tissue or a geological rock formation have in common with the proposed 43,000 square foot addition to Greenwich’s Bruce Museum?
 Well, they have inspired the design of striated cast stone and glass façade of the proposed museum addition.

-The Museum addition addresses a key part of the Museum’s permanent collection.
-It involves natural cycles and how they change over time from tectonic plates to ocean tides and our own existence.
-It explores Connecticut’s stone quarries and rock outcrops in an exhibition entitled “Natural Cycles Shape Our Land”.
+The Museum addition addresses a key part of the Museum’s permanent collection related to natural history of geological formations.
+Earth’s geological history involves natural cycles and how they change over time from tectonic plates to ocean tides and our own existence.
+The permanent collection explores Connecticut’s stone quarries and rock outcrops in an exhibition entitled “Natural Cycles Shape Our Land”.
 As a part of a major capital improvement program, this exhibition will soon become a multi-sensory expedition through the region’s rich natural history.
-The Museum addition also addresses another part of Connecticut’s rich history which has to do with the modern movement in architecture.
-The midcentury modernism made famous by the works of modernist architects Philip Johnson and Marcel Breuer will find continuity in the proposed museum with its open interior spaces, elegant façade and machine aesthetic.
+The Museum addition will also address another part of Connecticut’s rich history which has to do with the modern movement in architecture.
+Midcentury modernism made famous by the works of modernist architects Philip Johnson and Marcel Breuer will find continuity in the proposed museum with its open interior spaces, elegant façade and machine aesthetic.

 New Galleries and Free Access to Ground Floor